FenixAlliance/ABS.Docs/README.md

 ## [Alliance Passport Service](/Components/Alliance-Passport-Service.md)

-The Alliance Passport Service enables developers and non-developers alike The Alliance Passport Service is an Authentication/Authorization Engine designed to enable customers to easily configure and manage businesses identity scenarios by assigning (or connecting) a digital identity to their contacts, whether they are customers, employees, partners, guests, and more.
+The Alliance Passport Service enables developers and non-developers alike The Alliance Passport Service is an Authentication/Authorization Engine designed to enable customers to easily configure and manage business identity scenarios by assigning (or connecting) a digital identity to their contacts, whether they are customers, employees, partners, guests, and more.

 It also provides common features for managing authentication, authorization, data protection, HTTPS enforcement, app secrets, XSRF/CSRF prevention, and CORS management.
 These security features allow you to build robust, yet secure Alliance Business Suite apps.